 Longtime resident Bob Dylan is said to have quipped that you only had to throw a stone and you’d hit a musician in Woodstock.
 For the less antagonistic among you, an even better bet is to head out to one of the town’s music venues, where you can catch local and national talent almost any night of the week.

-Try the streamside Bearsville Theater for weekly indie and alternative acts; it was founded by the late music-industry bigwig Albert Grossman, who managed names like Dylan, Janis Joplin, and The Band.
-At the storied Midnight Rambles, sporadic jam sessions are held at the barn/studios of the late The Band drummer Levon Helm, which are "helmed" today by his daughter and fellow musician, Amy Helm (happily, for the less nocturnal, the acts usually start closer to 8pm).
-The longest-running chamber music festival in the U.S., the summertime Maverick Concerts series was founded in 1916, and runs in a historic, rustic concert hall in the Woodstock woods that’s known for its stellar... acoustics.
+Try the streamside Bearsville Theater for weekly indie and alternative acts, founded by the late music-industry bigwig Albert Grossman, who managed names like Bob Dylan, Janis Joplin, and The Band.
+At the storied Levon Helm Studios, sporadic jam sessions are held at the barn of the late The Band drummer, Levon Helm, which is "helmed" today by his daughter and fellow musician, Amy Helm (happily, for the less nocturnal, the acts usually start closer to 8 p.m.).
+The oldest, continuous chamber music festival in the U.S., the summertime Maverick Concerts series, was founded in 1916 and runs in a historic, rustic concert hall in the Woodstock woods that are known for its stellar acoustics.

-Back in town, the recently restored Colony Woodstock pairs live music with historic atmosphere in its 1929 ballroom while the late-night The Lodge features open mic nights on Tuesdays and live bands on Fridays.
+Back in town, the recently restored Colony Woodstock pairs live music with a historic atmosphere in its 1929 ballroom.
 Feeling inspired?
 Pick up your own musical instrument memento from town retailer Woodstock Music Shop.

 Get Your Art Fix